 Employee or Contractor

-There are a number of differences between hiring and employee or a contractor.
+There are a number of differences between hiring an employee or contractor.

-This handy table from our free Comprehensive Guide to Hiring Your First Employee explains the key differences between employees and contractors.
+This handy table explains the key differences between employees and contractors.

 As you can see, it all boils down to who is dictating the terms of the relationship from hours worked, to the responsibility for paying taxes, how they are paid for work, etc.